 It’s time to review the Shark F80 Multiflex cordless vacuum, which depending on how you look at it, has the longest battery life of any cordless vacuum we know of.
 The new Shark F80 is basically the upgraded version of the Shark IONFlex 2x which we have reviewed in the past.
-The F80 has many of the same features as the IONFlex, including the DuoClean technology, LED lights on the nozzle, the multiflex feature which is a flexible wand activated by a button to vacuum under furniture without bending over, it also acts as a way to conveniently store the vacuum when not in use.
+The F80 has many of the same features as the IONFlex, including the DuoClean technology, LED lights on the nozzle, the multiflex feature which is a flexible wand activated by a button to vacuum under furniture without bending over.
+It also acts as a way to conveniently store the vacuum when not in use.

-Let’s get into the pros.
-I love the DuoClean technology, which is an innovative cleaner head design which incorporates a soft roller which makes it amazing for hard floors as well as a standard brush roll for carpet agitation.
-With DioClean to touch it is to vacuum it, and it’s why we use DuoCleans with our cleaning business.
-Quite simply, DuoCleans can pick up things other vacuums just can’t.
+We like the DuoClean technology, which is an innovative cleaner head design which incorporates a soft roller which makes it amazing for hard floors as well as a standard brush roll for carpet agitation.
+Quite simply, DuoClean Technology can pick up things other vacuums just can’t.
 This is mostly evident with large debris on both hard floors and carpets but its performance with fine dust is also well above average for vacuums of any type.
 And it does all this while retaining one of the best seals on hard floors and carpet.

-Another big pro is its battery life and this is also where the biggest change from the previous IONFlex cordless vacuums comes in.
-So despite the exact same battery being used with the IONFlex, Shark has increased the battery life by adjusting the power of each setting for the F80.
+Another big pro is the battery life and this is also where the biggest change from the previous IONFlex cordless vacuums comes in.
+So despite the exact same battery being used with the IONFlex, Shark has increased the battery life by adjusting the power of each setting for the Shark F80.

-So let’s move on to the cons.
-It’s pretty minor, but although the weight of the handheld unit is basically the exact same as the Dyson V8, which I consider to be light, its weight distribution is not quite as good and it’s a little more tiring on the arm in handheld mode, at least with a wand attached.
-And while I consider it very easy and lightweight on hard floors, on carpet, the DuoClean roller does have a tendency to act like a self-propelled vacuum which takes additional energy to keep pulling it back.
-Though I did notice that this effect almost completely goes away on its low power setting on carpet, which is a good change from the previous version.
+It’s pretty minor, but although the weight of the handheld unit is basically the exact same as the Dyson V8, which we consider to be light, its weight distribution is not quite as good.
+It’s a little more tiring on the arm in handheld mode, at least with a wand attached.
+And while we consider it very easy and lightweight on hard floors, on carpet, the DuoClean roller does have a tendency to act like a self-propelled vacuum which takes additional energy to keep pulling it back.
+Though we did notice that this effect almost completely goes away on its low power setting on carpet, which is a good change from the previous version.

-The last con is that it’s the only Shark vacuum I know of, besides the other IONFlex and rocket models, that does not have a HEPA filter.
+The last con is that it’s the only Shark vacuum we know of, besides the other IONFlex and rocket models, that does not have a HEPA filter.
 If you want a Shark cordless with a sealed system and a HEPA filter, you’ll need to upgrade to the new Shark P50, which we have reviewed and really liked.

-So the bottom line is this: the Shark F80 cordless vacuum is better than any non-DuoClean cordless vacuum you can get in terms of its pickup ability and it’s also the best you can get in terms of battery life for a cordless vacuum that being said, it’s not all that different from the Shark IONFlex 2x which also comes with two batteries.
+So the bottom line is this: the Shark F80 cordless vacuum is better than any non-DuoClean cordless vacuum you can get in terms of its pickup ability and it’s also the best you can get in terms of battery life for a cordless vacuum.
+That being said, it’s not all that different from the Shark IONFlex 2x which also comes with two batteries.